AdaCore/gnatstudio/docs/users_guide/extending.rst

 If you defined a custom VCS in a previous version of GPS, you need to define your menus through this facility.
-The easiest way is to copy one of the existing plugins (for example, `subversion.py` or `clearcase.py`) and change the first parameter in the call to :file:`register_vcs_actions`.
+The easiest way is to copy one of the existing plugins (for example, `subversion.py` or `clearcase.py`) and change the first parameter in the call to :func:`register_vcs_actions`.

 .. _The_Server_Mode: